OneSparse/OneSparse/README.md

 probabilities by leveraging [Log probability](https://en.wikipedia.org/wiki/Log_probability) algebra for speed and better numeric stability.

+Other GraphBLAS Semirings are used to optimize algebraic operations to minimize data movement.
+For example, the "any_pair" semiring is used instead of "plus_times" in many Breadth-First Search Algorithms to avoid any mathematical operations and avoid unnecessary data movement, instead of adding results, "any" value is used, thus allowing the JIT compiler to optimize as it sees fit.
+Instead of loading element values and multiplying them, the "pair" operator is used to simply proceed only if both edges in a multiplication are present, without ever loading or multiplying their values.

 OneSparse leverages the expertise in the field of sparse matrix programming by [The GraphBLAS Forum](http://graphblas.org) and uses